The Chronicles of Arborell - Access Page

 Comments

 One of the most enjoyable aspects of producing this series is the excellent comments (both constructive and critical) that I receive from readers all over the world.
 The great strength of being an independant author is the ease with which a book can be altered and improved, and the feedback given by readers has been invaluable in enhancing the quality of these books.
 If you find anything about the series that requires comment (again both constructive or critical) please do not hesitate to do so.
-Comments can be sent using the email address given below, by using the guest book facility provided at the top of the page, or by visiting the official Chronicles of Arborell yahoo group.
+Comments can be sent using the email address given below, or by visiting the official Chronicles of Arborell yahoo group.
 Every email is read and all comments or suggestions are considered in the ongoing development of this interactive fantasy series.

 Want to know more about gamebooks?
 Here are some excellent blogs worth visiting.